papercranecode/DevelopMe-Tech-Challenge/README.md

 ## Features
 The website features:
-* A textarea in which you can enter the names of your players
+* A text area in which you can enter the names of your players
 * A JavaScript Event Listener that fires when the first button is clicked
 * JavaScript code blocks that take the value of the text area, picks a random index from the array, slices the array into two separate arrays, removes child nodes from the array to avoid duplications if the button is clicked twice, and a loop that uses insertAdjacentHTML to create new HTML tags to insert each name back into the HTML
 * A second button that clears the contents of the text area